PaaS-TA/Guide-3.0-Penne-/Use-Guide/portal/PaaS-TA Portal 배포 가이드_v1.1.md

 ```
 ```
-RSA 1024 bit CA certificates are loaded due to old openssl compatibility Acting as user 'admin' on deployment 'paasta-portal-object-storage' on 'bosh' Getting deployment properties from director...
+RSA 1024 bit CA certificates are loaded due to old openssl compatibility Acting as user 'admin' on deployment 'paasta-portal-release' on 'bosh' Getting deployment properties from director...
 Unable to get properties list from director, trying without it...